keystonejs/keystone/.changeset/famous-moose-hang.md

 '@keystonejs/keystone': patch
 ---

-Fix handling of cache headers with mutations
+Fixed handling of cache headers with mutations.